 Various research studies have examined possible relationships between numerous other vitamins and minerals and MS. It is beyond the scope of this factsheet to consider all this research, but the MS Trust Information Service is happy to investigate the published literature in response to enquiries about specific vitamins and minerals.

 Adequate fluid intake is essential to prevent dehydration.
 Too little fluid can increase the risk of urine infections, tiredness, headaches, constipation, and thus worsen existing MS symptoms.
 Recommended guidelines are one and a half litres, or eight glasses, of fluid a day.
 Caffeinated drinks such as tea, coffee, cola and caffeine fortified soft drinks are best consumed in moderation, eg no more than four mugs of coffee a day, as caffeine can irritate the bladder.
 The same is true of alcoholic drinks.

-- More information on the importance of fluid intake is available in our factsheets on Bladder management and Bowel problems.
+- More information on the importance of fluid intake is available in our books Managing your bladdert and Managing your bowels.

 Specific diets for MS